M3RICK/GLaDOS/docs/mdbook/src/compiler/parsing.md

 ## Overview

-The parser is implemented in `src/Parser.hs` and consists of two main phases:
+The parser is implemented in the `src/Parser/` module and consists of two main phases:

 1. **Lexical Analysis (Lexing)**: Convert source code into tokens
 2. **Syntactic Analysis (Parsing)**: Build AST from tokens